scottyschwartzowen/jamming-app/README.md

 # Features

-- Add contacts to Contact List
+- Search for song titles, albums, artist names (redirects user to initially login to their Spotify account)

-- Create an appointment with local Date and Time functionality
+- Add songs or albums to a playlist

-- Attached selected Contact to the Appointment
+- Save & submit your new playlist to your Spotify account

-- Submit Appointment to list as a reminder of upcoming appointments
+- Playlist populates in your Spotify for you to play